Towa no Quon: dimensioners

-A humble woman, especially towards Quon (through use of honorific expression--sama).
-Tei has telepathic abilities that allow her to communicate with others from afar.
+A humble woman, especially towards Agni (through use of honorific expression--sama).
+Touko has telepathic abilities that allow her to communicate with others from afar.
 But left out of her control, her power can cause chaos by having people relive hurtful memories.
-In Chapter 4, it was thought she has romantic feelings for Shun, but however, the character designer Toshihiro Kawamoto and producer Makoto Watanabe has dismissed this, and has said that Shun and Tei's relationships are platonic rather than romantic, according to a radio interview by Sokoani.
-Her full name is Tei Ryumonji (龍紋寺薙).
+In Chapter 4, it was thought she has romantic feelings for Shiro, but however, the character designer Takeshi Oikawa and producer Makoto Nakamura has dismissed this, and has said that Shiro and Touko's relationships are platonic rather than romantic, according to a radio interview by Jun Maeda.
+Her full name is Touko Ryoken (旅券橙子).